ChrisMBenson/ai-file-transformer/README.md

-# VS Code AI Transformers Plugin
+# VS Code 'Fuzor-AI Transformer' Extension

-The **VS Code AI Transformers Plugin** is a powerful extension that enables AI-powered file transformations directly within Visual Studio Code.
-This plugin provides a customisable interface for processing files using various AI models, making it easy to automate complex workflows and enhance productivity.
+The **VS Code 'Fuzor-AI Transformer' Extension** is a powerful extension that enables AI-powered file transformations directly within Visual Studio Code.
+This Extension provides a customisable interface for processing files using various AI models, making it easy to automate complex workflows and enhance productivity.

 This allows for saving, and maintaining of advanced prompts and templates, as well as the ability to work with files directly - instead of having to copy/paste with a chat interface.